ibm-cloud-docs/blockchain-sw-251/howto/console-deploy-ocp-firewall.md

 ### 2. (OpenShift cluster only) Apply the Security Context Constraint
 {: #webhook-scc}

+Skip this step if you are not using OpenShift.
 The {{site.data.keyword.blockchainfull_notm}} Platform requires specific security and access policies to be added to the `ibpinfra` project.
 Copy the security context constraint object below and save it to your local system as `ibpinfra-scc.yaml`.

 ```yaml
 allowHostDirVolumePlugin: false